 19. I am having trouble logging in.
 After I enter my login and password and then click on Login, a message appears stating I did not Logout the last time I used CM/ECF.

 Some common causes of the problem are:

 - You may have closed your Internet browser without properly logging out of the CM/ECF system during your last session.
 Frequently, the Internet browser memory retains the login information at that site, and continues to assume you have a session open.
-This can often be corrected in Internet Explorer by clearing your computer’s cache.
+This can often be corrected by clearing your browser’s cache.